What is a mooring winch?

 The correct operation of the mooring The device is really important for the safe driving of the entire port ship.
 The mooring, which is such an important operation, reminds me of the fact that they can be demonstrated that any unexpected event is dangerous and fatal.

-Date safety account and avoids the risk of life to avoid life, it is essential that the personnel of the ship maintain the high standard integrity of the mooring device.
+Date safety accounts and avoid the risk of life to avoid life, it is essential that the personnel of the ship maintain the high standard integrity of the mooring device.
 A better way is to incorporate all parts of the mooring device into the maintenance system sent.

 Let’s take a look at how to maintain the maintenance on the ship-